atong01/arxiv-sanity-preserver/README.md

 $ pip install -r requirements.txt
 ```

-You will also need [ImageMagick](http://www.imagemagick.org/script/index.php) and [pdftotext](https://poppler.freedesktop.org/), which you can install on Ubuntu as `sudo apt-get install imagemagick poppler-utils`.
+You will also need [ImageMagick](http://www.imagemagick.org/script/index.php), [pdftotext](https://poppler.freedesktop.org/), and [sqlite3](https://sqlite.org/), which you can install on Ubuntu as `sudo apt-get install imagemagick poppler-utils sqlite3`.
 Bleh, that's a lot of dependencies isn't it.

 ### Processing pipeline